-When the beacon is deactivated the beacon shall transmit 10 identical cancellation messages transmitted at intervals of 10 seconds ± 0.5 seconds, after which time-the beacon shall cease transmitting.
+When the beacon is deactivated with the cancellation function, the beacon shall transmit the first cancellation messages within 5 seconds, and transmit a total of 10 identical cancellation messages at intervals of 10 seconds ± 0.5 seconds, after which time the beacon shall cease transmitting.
 In the case the beacon is activated (e.g., triggered) during the cancellation sequence, the beacon shall terminate the cancellation transmission sequence and reinitiate the alert sequence per section 2.2.1.

-When the beacon activation cancellation function is enabled it shall comply with section 3.4, Table 3.1 and Table 3.4.
+When the beacon activation cancellation function is enabled it shall comply with section 3.4, Table 3.1 and Table 3.8.